ksiegmund/PM566-lab12-example/README.md

-This is my PM566 Final Project.
-The website can be seen at https://abigailhorn.github.io/PM566-final-project/ .
+This is my Lab12 sample website.
+The website can be seen at https://ksiegmund.github.io/PM566-lab12-example/ .